 Most suited to

-Anyone with a basic knowledge of Spanish (and above) who wants to speak more naturally and to connect better with Colombians.
+Anyone with a basic knowledge of Spanish (and above) with a desire to really make the most out of their conversations with Colombians.

 The full instructor-led version of the video course (plus the eBook, flashcards, Quizlet access and learning support) costs $199.
 A self-study version is also available for $99..

 Well, that’s the reviews concluded for now.
 I’ve only been able to touch on a small proportion of the available online learning tools for Spanish here and I’m sure there are many more great platforms available.
 If you’ve used a different app or course that you’ve found to be very helpful, please do share this with others by leaving a comment below.